 - Determining the principles of the annual profit distribution,

-- The payment of a certain amount of the undistributed profit in equal installments to the shareholders in a certain period of time in proportion to their shares,
+- The payment of a certain amount of the undistributed profit in equal instalments to the shareholders in a certain period in proportion to their shares,

 - Partial liquidation.

-In Article 531 of the TCC, it was regulated that instead of the dissolution of the company, the plaintiff shareholders could be paid the real values of their shares closest to the decision date of the Court afterwards the plaintiff shareholders could be removed from the company.
-At this point, it is important how the share value of the minority shareholder removed from the company will be calculated.
+In Article 531 of the TCC, it was regulated that instead of the dissolution of the company, the plaintiff shareholders could be paid the real values of their shares closest to the decision date of the Court afterwards, the plaintiff shareholders could be removed from the company.
+It is important how the share value of the minority shareholder removed from the company will be calculated.

-In the decision of Court of Appeals of Turkey dated 22.05.2020 with 2018/1032 File Number and 2020/527 Decision Number; the Court has decided that based on Article 531 of the TCC, the plaintiff's share will be paid and the plaintiff shall be removed from the company due to the fact that the company is an active company, and the plaintiff is dismissed from the company by being paid the amount determined as the current value by the board of experts.
+In the decision of the Court of Appeals of Turkey dated 22.05.2020 with 2018/1032 File Number and 2020/527 Decision Number; the Court has decided that based on Article 531 of the TCC, the plaintiff’s share will be paid, and the plaintiff shall be removed from the company because the company is active.
+The plaintiff is dismissed from the company by paying the amount determined as the current value by the board of experts.

-On deciding on exit share value, The Court of Appeals has stressed that determination of share value for the outgoing shareholder on 29.03.2018 based on the figure determined in the expert report dated 10.08.2016 is compliance with law.
-The Court added that there is no procedure to determine the real value of the withdrawal share by charging interest between the expert report date and the decision date, moreover there is no long period passed between the date on which the exit share is determined and the date of the final court decision, and this period is reasonable.
+On deciding on exit share value, The Court of Appeals has stressed the determination of share value for the outgoing shareholder on 29.03.2018 based on the figure determined in the expert report dated 10.08.2016 complies with the law.
+The Court added that there is no procedure to determine the real value of the withdrawal share by charging interest between the expert report date and the decision date.
+Moreover, there is no long period passed between the date on which the exit share is determined and the date of the final court decision, and this period is reasonable.

-As can be understood from the Court of Appeals’ Decisions; the Court may decide to exclude the minority shareholder from the partnership instead of the termination of the company.
-In this case, the expert reports are used in determining the real value of the share as close to the date of the decision.
+As can be understood from the Court of Appeals’ Decisions, the Court may exclude the minority shareholder from the partnership instead of the company’s termination.
+In this case, expert reports are used in determining the real value of the share as close to the date of the decision.